zackforbing/ruby-submissions/1507/sales-engine-the-sql-echo.markdown

-  If several repositories whind up sharing methods, but they aren't shared across all repositories, then you could extract those methods into another module like `FirstNameMethods`, and including that one into the classes that actually have this functionality.
+  If several repositories whind up sharing methods, but they aren't shared across all repositories, then you could extract those methods into another module like `FirstNameMethods`,
 * Whenever you're always reaching through one object to get to the other, that's a good indicator that you only want the other one.
   So `repository.engine` would imply that you should pass the engine instead of the repository.
-  For a hard-liner opinion on this, check out the ?? (can't remember the name but they use phrases like "you can talk to yourself, you can talk to your friends, but you can't talk to your friends friends")
+  For a hard-liner opinion on this, check out the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter), which is something like "you can talk to yourself, you can talk to your friends, but you can't talk to your friends friends".

 4: Application is expertly divided into logical components each with a clear, single responsibility
 3: Application effectively breaks logical components apart but breaks the principle of SRP